Chickpea And Potato Curry – Low Cost, Easy Family Meal

 Although I generally believe in cooking meals from scratch, there are potentially two exceptions in this recipe.
 I have used tinned chickpeas rather than cooking from dried.

 Dried chickpeas are undoubtedly cheaper but they must be soaked and boiled before use.
 The best approach to this is cooking a few hundred grams at a time and then dividing them into portions and freezing them.
 There are times when I do this and I would recommend it.

 However because this website is about easy and quick cooking as well as about cost – using tinned chickpeas is much better than being put off by the long soaking and boiling method – but the choice is obviously yours.

-The other exception is that sometimes I use curry paste – from a jar.
+The other exception is that sometimes I use curry paste or a curry mix.
 I like it because it gives you a basic curry flavour and then you can add your own extras according to your taste – but it gives a great starting point.
 You can of course just use the spices you like in the recipe, or use a curry powder as a base.
 If you want to be really quick you can even just use a bought curry sauce!

 Experiment until you get the taste you love.
 Using curry paste means you can get a great curry flavour, without having to be a curry expert.
 Please feel free to make your own recommendations or reveal your favourite combination of spices in the comments box below.

 I originall y did this recipe for a Schwartz ebook promotion and you can still download the whole book which includes my recipe.

 I nearly always use basmati rice as I prefer the flavour.
 And I get the ordinary rice – not the easy cook – as it has much more flavour.
 It is pretty easy to cook.
 It is best to wash and rinse the rice first before cooking.
 For further information see How To Cook Rice in my How To… section